Towards Domain-agnostic Depth Completion: Related Work

 \section{Related Work}

 \textbf{Sparse Depth Completion.} Depth completion~\cite{imran2021depth, chen2019learningJoint} aims to densify a sparse depth input.
 As the sparse depths captured by different solutions have varying sparsity patterns, several methods are proposed to solve these problems.
 Depth maps captured with low-cost LiDAR only have a few hundred or thousand measurements per image.
 Several methods~\cite{cheng2020cspn++, park2020non, cheng2019learning, chen2019learning, yang2019dense} propose to leverage texture information to complete these types of sparsity patterns.
 Besides such very sparse depth types, commodity-level RGB-D cameras such as Kinect, RealSense, and Tango produce depth images that are semi-dense but missing certain regions.
 This often happens due to objects with low reflective properties and objects beyond the maximum supported distance.
 Several methods treat this as a depth inpainting task and leverage smoothness priors~\cite{herrera2013depth}, background surface extrapolation~\cite{matsuo2015depth}, and surface normals~\cite{zhang2018deepdepth}.
 These methods have shown promising results, but they focus on only a single sparse depth type.
 In contrast, we design a unified solution for all these depth sparsity patterns.
-Additionally, we propose to use a petrained scale-shift-invariant depth prediction model as a scene prior to improve the depth completion quality.
+Different from previous depth completion methods that use an RGB image and a sparse depth map as input, we propose to additionally leverage a pretrained scale-shift-invariant depth prediction model as a scene prior to improve the depth completion quality and robustness.

+Our work mainly focuses on the paradigm of depth completion given RGB image and sparse depth.
+Some existing works also deal with the depth-only completion setting.
+CU-Net~\cite{albishri2019cu} concentrates on the LiDAR depth-only completion task, BoostingDepth~\cite{xu2022towards} uses the locally weighted linear regression (LWLR) method to align the predicted depth with the ground-truth depth.
+For this depth-only setting, we can use a neural network to fit the transformation between sparse depth and completed depth without RGB information, \textit{i.e.}, reusing our guidance-map pipeline without inputting RGB image.
+The guidance map can offer structure information, and the sparse ground-truth depth can offer accurate adjustment direction of depth maps, and we think it will perform better than the simple LWLR of BoostingDepth.
+However, for this work, we only concentrate on the paradigm given both RGB image and sparse depth.